prometheus/client_python/README.md

 ## HTTP handler

-Metrics are usuall exposed over HTTP, to be read by the Prometheus server.
+Metrics are usually exposed over HTTP, to be read by the Prometheus server.
 For example:

 Python 2: